-Why would you consider eating less carbohydrates?
+Why would you consider eating fewer carbohydrates?
 There are many potential benefits, proven by science and experience.

-Most people start eating less carbohydrates to lose weight, a well-known and often highly effective method.
-However, the reason why many people continue to eat low carb is more often the powerful effects on health.
+Most people start eating fewer carbohydrates to lose weight, a well-known and often highly effective method.
+However, many people continue to eat low carbs more often because of the consequential effects on health.

-A low carb diet can help in the reversal of type 2 diabetes.
-Low-carbohydrate diets can normalize blood sugar and, therefore, reverse type 2 diabetes.
+A low-carb diet can help in the reversal of type 2 diabetes.
+Low-carbohydrate diets can normalize blood sugar and reverse type 2 diabetes.

-A low carbohydrate diet can also be very useful in the management of type 1 diabetes.
-Low carbohydrates can result in a calmer stomach, less (or no) gas, less cramping and pain, etc.
+A low carbohydrate diet can also be beneficial in managing type 1 diabetes.
+Low carbohydrates can result in a calmer stomach, less (or no) gas, less cramping, pain, etc.

-For some people, this is the main benefit, and it usually only takes a day or two to experience it.
+This is the main benefit for some people, and it usually only takes a day or two to experience it.

 Reduce sugar cravings.
 Low carbohydrates usually reduce and sometimes even eliminate cravings for sweets-

-Although not all people react positively to ketosis or a diet without carbohydrates, research shows that for those who are good candidates, you can experience the following health benefits.
+Although not all people react positively to ketosis or a diet without carbohydrates, research shows that those who are good candidates can experience the following health benefits.